-I most recently worked as an economics correspondent for The Wall Street Journal.
+These days I’m a special correspondent for the Los Angeles Times, covering South Korea.
+I previously worked as an economics correspondent for The Wall Street Journal.
 Before the Journal, I was data editor at NPR, working with reporters and editors on investigative and interactive projects.
 I was also the first data applications editor at the The Texas Tribune, a nonprofit news organization in Austin, Texas.

 I’ve also covered government, politics and law enforcement at both The Dallas Morning News and the Houston Chronicle.

 - Los Angeles Times: After the impeachment, uncertainty reigns in South Korea